itsalirezajalouli/LoadFlowX/bug_list.md

 fixed?    bug
 -[] Gens, Active power can get str! it should be float only.
 -[] Undo option does not work.
--[] there is nothing for editing objects after dropping and giving data -[] gens has no option to be a slack gen
+-[] there is nothing for editing objects after dropping and giving data.
+-[] gens has no option to be a slack gen.
--[] trans did not get any fucking data, exept name
+-[] trans did not get any fucking data, exept name.
--[] any object has to be selected and dragged without dragging all objects of the network -[] lines can't connect load to buses in a broken line but it work with a direct line -[] after clicking on zoom out the program will be closed!
+-[] any object has to be selected and dragged without dragging all objects of the network.
+-[] lines can't connect load to buses in a broken line but it work with a direct line.
+-[] after clicking on zoom out the program will be closed!
 -[] a spicific area should be selected by user for dragging, removing, editting and etc.
 -[] tranfo.csv has no field for ratio.
--[]
+-[] when a line connected to a trans it continued to the center of trans!
+-[] load data would not be written on Loads.csv.
+-[] slack bus id is wrong i guess.
+-[] the program after runnig power flow fast decouple method closed(test1 project).